jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

   (i) the functions and powers of a public road controlling authority under Part 2 of the Land Transport Management Act 2003 in relation to road tolling schemes and concession agreements:
   (j) the functions and powers of a regional council under the Public Transport Management Act 2008 in relation to public transport planning and regulation within Auckland.
 (2) For the purposes of subsection (1), the enactments referred to in that subsection apply with any necessary modifications.
-(3) For the purposes of subsection (1)(f), Auckland Transport may appoint persons to be enforcement officers in Auckland in relation to any offence against a bylaw made by Auckland Transport under the Transport Act 1962 in relation to a special vehicle lane, and, for that purpose,—
+(3) For the purposes of subsection (1)(f), Auckland Transport may appoint persons to be enforcement officers in Auckland in relation to any offence against a bylaw made by Auckland Transport under the Land Transport Act 1998 in relation to a special vehicle lane, and, for that purpose,—
   (a) section 177 of the Local Government Act 2002 applies to an appointment with any necessary modifications; and (b) each person must be treated as an enforcement officer within the meaning of section 5(1) of that Act.
 (4) Nothing in this section vests ownership of any road, land, or other property in Auckland Transport or affects the operation of section 316(1) of the Local Government Act 1974.